bigbridge-nl/product-import/README.md

 The other 20 stock info attributes are available as well.

+## Configurables

+Configurable products are defined as the configuration of configuration attributes and variants

+Given some simple products (SimpleProduct, here: $simple1, $simple2, $simple3), they can be combined to form a configurable with:

+    $configurable = new ConfigurableProduct('scottish-table', ['color', 'weight'], [
+        $simple1,
+        $simple2,
+        $simple3
+    ]);

+Here the configurable with sku 'scottish-table' defines two "super attributes": color and weight.
+The attributes must have global scope and input type Dropdown.

+The three simples each need to have a unique combination of attribute values for these super attributes.

+Importing is done with

+    $importer->importConfigurableProduct($configurable);

 ## Errors

 The library detects problems in the input in its id-resolution and validation phrases.
 When it does, it adds descriptive error messages to the product this is processed.